 Lenny bared his crooked teeth in a watery-eyed grin.
 “Man’s gotta make a living, Neneng!
 C’mon, you don’t really wanna do this to your Tito Lenny, do you?
 Just think of all the good times… Remember how I used to babysit you when you were little?
 And I would take you to play at all those fancy arcades in Atlantic City?”

 Caren leaned more weight on the foot on his chest.
 “What do you think I am, an idiot?
 Those weren’t arcades.
 They were casinos.
 And they wouldn’t let kids in ’em, so you always left me by myself at the motel with nothing but free Jolly Ranchers from the front desk and a VHS copy of Baby Geniuses.”
 She leaned lower, applying more pressure.
 “The rooms didn’t even have VCRs!”

 Lenny coughed.
 “Well,” he croaked.
 “What about family vacations to Wisconsin Dells?
 Remember I always took you outside to make snow angels?
 Ah, you were as happy as a little clam!
 You always loved snow.”

 “Dude, I fucking hate snow.
 You’re thinking of your own kid right now, Rory.
-Remember him?
+Remember her?
 Rory fucking loved snow and making fucking snow angels.
-Which you might’ve known if you’d seen him even once in the past, oh, ten years.”
+Which you might’ve known if you’d seen her even once in the past, oh, ten years.”
 Caren bored her boot-heel harder into Lenny’s chest.
 “You’re really digging yourself in deep here, bruh.
 You can’t even not get me confused with your own kid.”

 Lenny gave a sudden convulsion and started hammering with his fists at Caren’s leg.
 “Goddamn it, Caleb!” he barked.
 “This is no way to treat your uncle, you no-good fucking little—”